 |• You can contribute to coastal planning schemes|

-Members of the public can formally comment on new or reviewed local government Planning Schemes, and can have input into or request amendments to planning schemes (☛ Go to Chapter 5).
+Members of the public can formally comment on new or revised local government Planning Schemes, and can have input into or request amendments to planning schemes (☛ Go to Chapter 5).

 New planning schemes or proposed amendments to existing ones are advertised in local newspapers.
 You can view draft Planning Schemes (or amendments) in local council offices during a period of public display and make comments.

 Similar rules apply to Marine Farm Development Plans and Fisheries Management Plans (☛ Go to Chapter 9 for more information about fisheries and marine areas).

 |• You can have a say about proposed developments|